-"The people," he said, "are the most important element [in a country] the spirits of the land and grain are the next; the ruler is the lightest When the ruler endangers the altars of the spirits of the land and grain, he is changed, and another appointed in his place.
+"The people," he said, "are the most important element [in a country], the spirits of the land and grain are the next; the ruler is the lightest.

+When the ruler endangers the altars of the spirits of the

-When the sacrificial victims have been perfect, the millet in its vessels all pure, and the sacrifices offered at their proper seasons, if yet there ensure drought, or the waters overflow, the altars of the spirits of the land and grain are changed, and others appointed."1
+On government -The people more important than the ruler.
+When the ruler endangers the altars of the spirits of the land and grain, he is changed, and another appointed in hiplace.
+When the sacrificial victims have been perfect, the millet in its vessels all pure, and the sacrifices offered at their proper seasons, if yet there ensue drought, or the waters overoff the spirits of the land and grain are changed, and others flow, the altars of the spirits of the land and grain are changed, and others appointed."
+1